bobmacneal/node-api-jwt/README.md

 # node-api-jwt

-This is scaffolding for a nodeJs API that has authentication via [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) (a.k.a, JWTs).
+This is scaffolding for a nodeJs API that uses
+[JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) (a.k.a, JWTs) for authentication.
+It has endpoints to register, identify, and login a User (see _authController.js_) as well as endpoints to create, update, and delete a User (see _userController.js_).

 This example API runs in [Express Js Server](https://expressjs.com/) on your local machine or in a cloud instance.
 It uses a private-public [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem) key pair for it's token signing _"secret"_.